 Q: What happens if I’ve registered for ClickAtHome?

-A: Where an employee who has registered for voluntary redundancy has registered for the ClickAtHome scheme, the terms of the scheme require a payment to be made to Enron based on the months of the lease remaining – this would amount to £1104 including VAT if an employee left Enron at the start of the lease.
+A: Where an employee who has registered for voluntary severance has registered for the ClickAtHome program, the terms of the program require a payment to be made to Enron based on the months of the lease remaining – this would amount to $??? if an employee left Enron at the start of the lease.
 We will be looking into possible alternatives to this, but cannot, at this stage, make any commitment that there would be an alternative to the payment to Enron.

 Please refer to the ClickAtHome brochures for further information.